Redkiller5451/Powerplay/README.md

 ### Cult Member (Evil, Covenant)
 I do nothing.

+### Dreamweaver (Evil, Covenant)
+One card is Dreamweaved.
+When killed, they appear as if they had a status.
+They dont have one.

 ### Powder Maker (Evil, Covenant)
 I badly poison a card.
 If that card dies, another Good card is killed.